- into the actual app (menu?);

-- 2. onto the app store as a link;
+- into the app store as a link;

-- 3. onto the the promitional website, if you have one.
+- on the promotional website, if you have one.

-To illustrate this guide I am going to use Wordbase, an app that recently started using iubenda and made a good impression with their implementation practices.
+To illustrate this guide we’re going to use Wordbase, an app that started using iubenda and made a good impression with their implementation practices.

 - A bit of theory